 R = { (OB/PA) x (TB/PA) } x PA

-That is the simple idea stated above that the chances of a batter becoming a run are the on-base percentage (OB/PA)) times an “RBI Factor” (here, simplified to just (TB/PA)), and that runs are those chances of a man becoming a run times the number of men who get that chance (PA).
+The equation above is the simple idea stated above that the chances of a batter becoming a run are the on-base percentage (OB/PA) times an “RBI Factor” (here, simplified to just (TB/PA, the chances of a batter getting a hit) of one kind or another, and that runs are those chances of a man becoming a run times the number of men who actually get that chance (PA).

-All we have done is to note that PA, plate appearances, is simply all available outs (27 x 162, or 4,374) divided by the chances of making an out, which is simply the outs rate, Outs per PA, which is just (AB - H)/PA).
+All we have done is to note that PA, plate appearances, is simply all available outs (roughly 27 x 162, or 4,374) divided by the chances of making an out, which is simply the outs rate, Outs per PA, which is just (AB - H)/PA).
+The rest—working the estimated PA’s into the basic equation—is just high-school algebra.

 As we said before: there—wasn’t that easy?

-Note that that equation uses only four stats: AB, BB, H, and TB.
-The empirical part (that 0.93868 multiplier) tries to roll up everything else, from men thrown out on the bases to sac flies and a ton more.
-Yet, for all the simplifying and ignoring that goes into such an elementary version, its accuracy over 3,324 team-seasons (every team for 1955 through 2019, inclusive, applied to both offense and defense stats) is 96.54% (that is, the average error is 3.46%, which compares decently with the full-force equation’s 97.71% accuracy, an average error of 2.290%).
-It was and is remarkable how good one can get with even the simplest of formulae.
+Note that that equation uses only four stats: AB, BB, H, and TB (well, plus Games played, of course).
+The empirical part (that 0.0.9430291185565 multiplier) tries to roll up everything else, from men thrown out on the bases to sac flies and a ton more.
+Yet, for all the simplifying and ignoring that goes into such an elementary version, its accuracy over 1,828 team-seasons (every team for 1954 through 2024, inclusive) is an average error size of about 3.54% (exactly 3.5430494508143%), which compares decently with the full-force equation’s average error of 2.36%).
+It was and is remarkable how good one can get with even the simplest of formulas: four stats—and adding in everything else but the kitchen sink only gets us a bit over 1% better!

 (What the “full” version does is introduce the complications: extra-base hits are weighted more accurately than the simplistic “1-2-3-4” weighting, things from walks to sac flies are introduced into the “RBI Factor”, each with an appropriate weighting, and suchlike.
 The mechanical details are messy, but the principles are simple and obvious.)